RaffelRavionaldo/British-Airways-Virtual-Internship/README.md

 disclaimer: I got this virtual internship from the theforage.com website

-In this virtual intership, I was given 2 assignments.
+In this virtual intership, I was given 2 task's.

 ## Task 1 : Web Scraping to gain company insights